A dog can destroy a blanket by digging.

-The mentioned reasons are some common reasons for your dog to dig on your bed.
+The reasons mentioned are common for your dog to dig on your bed.
 Now let’s see some ways to prevent it.

 Reason 6: Behavior

-Dogs are social animals; they learn from other animals who live around them.
+Dogs are social animals; they learn from other animals around them.
 Dogs learn fast.
 Maybe the dog has seen other dogs digging in bed and knew it.
-Dogs are social animals; they know from other animals who live around them.
+Dogs are social animals; they know other animals who live around them.

 This is known as allelomimetic behavior.
 Training your dog will keep the dog out of bed.
 Give the dog a meal away from your bed.
 This will make sure your dog doesn’t get cozy around your bed.